timfayz/elementcss/README.md

 .text-#{$black-postfix}
   color: $black
 ```
-both will be compiled into
+Both will be compiled into:
 ```CSS
 /* styles.css */
 .text-black {